davekinkead/thesis/paper.coffee.md

   - Students want to go to the highest performing school.
   - Schools are selective where possible.

-My hypothesis is that desipite both schools having no causal impact on student performance, the combination of a proxy measure, student choice, and selective mechanisms will result in very different relative performance.
+My hypothesis is that despite both schools having no causal impact on student performance, the combination of a proxy measure, student choice, and selective mechanisms will result in very different relative performance.

 In short, we can infer very little about school performance from student results.